philchute/ASP-site/wwwroot/markdown/ccgs.md

 ### Battle Spirits Saga

 The original Battle Spirits CCG from 2009 never caught on in the US and was discontinued here although it still continues in Asia.
 Battle Spirits Saga is [Bandai](https://www.bandai.com/en-us/)'s new attempt to bring the game back to the US.
+However this seems to have also failed as the game only has a small number of events in the US.

 ### Cardfight!!
 Vanguard